emil225522/joe3d/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GNU GPLv3 License - see the [LICENSE](LICENSE.md) file for details.

 ## Acknowledgments